bl1nkker/manuscript-microservices-bachelor-thesis/README.md

 TODO:

-- refactor message broker

 - think about notification service
+- NGINX
+- kick/join team member

-- logger
+- dashboards
-- add message broker tests
-- check message broker
+- k8s

+if there are any processes:

+- lsof -i tcp:16010
+- sudo kill <process_id>